Frequently Asked Questions

 We really appreciate all the work you do to support people living with coeliac disease and want to make sure that you have the resources and tools you need to do so.
 As an HCP Member of Coeliac UK you will have access to the following:

-- Gluten Free Food Checker smartphone app (new)
+- Live Well Gluten Free app

 - Food and Drink Guide